- Students may be appointed to the following positions:

 - The student must be in good academic standing at TWU.
 A student who is on scholastic probation may not hold a graduate assistantship.

 - International students must present a TOEFL iBT Speaking score of 26 or higher, an IELTS Speaking Test score of 7.5 or higher, a Pearson Test of English (PTE)-Academic score of 53 or above, or a MELAB Speaking Test score of 4 or higher in order to hold a graduate teaching assistantship.
-The Office of International Education website lists English-speaking countries and exemptions.
+The International Student and Scholar Services website lists English-speaking countries and exemptions.

-- The component unit head must complete the form, “Certification of Graduate Teaching Assistant Academic Preparation” and send it to the Graduate School at the time of appointment.
+- The component leader must complete the form, “Certification of Graduate Teaching Assistant Academic Preparation” and send it to the Graduate School at the time of appointment.

 - Each graduate teaching assistant must be assigned a mentor to guide her/him in the teaching role.
-The mentor is also responsible for assessing the GTA’s teaching each semester.
-Component unit heads should assure that each GTA is evaluated by the mentor.
+The mentor is also responsible for assessing the GTA’s teaching performance each semester.
+Component leaders should assure that each GTA is evaluated by the mentor.

 - Graduate Assistants may not be appointed concurrently as adjunct faculty.